A creamy vegan risotto that's packed full of both flavour and goodness. This butternut squash and kale risotto is gluten free, dairy free and vegan.

 - Preheat the oven to 180°C (fan)/200°C/gas mark 6.

-- Place the diced butternut squash into a roasting tin, drizzle with 1 tbsp olive oil and roast for 20-30 minutes, stirring halfway, until soft.
+- Place the diced butternut squash into a roasting tin, drizzle with 1 tablespoon olive oil and roast for 20-30 minutes, stirring halfway, until soft.

-- Meanwhile heat 1 tbsp olive oil in a large saucepan.
+- Meanwhile heat the other 1 tablespoon olive oil in a large saucepan.
 Add 1 chopped onion and sauté for 5-10 minutes until translucent.
 Stir often.

 - Add 3 cloves crushed garlic, stir well and cook for 1 minute.